SystemsApproach/ops/control.rst

 example, a gNMI :math:`\rightarrow` REST adapter translates between the Runtime Control’s southbound gNMI calls and the SD-Core subsystem’s RESTful northbound interface.
-The adapter is not necessarily only a syntactic translation, but may also be a semantic translation.
+The adapter is not necessarily just a syntactic translator, but may also include its own semantic layer.
 This supports a logical decoupling of the models stored in onos-config and the interface used by the southbound device/service, allowing the southbound device/service and Runtime Control to evolve independently.
 It also allows for southbound devices/services to be replaced without affecting the northbound